OTO Melara 76 mm: Compact

-Super Rapid
+Super Rapid (SR)

-The Super Rapid or "Super Rapido" variant, with a higher rate of fire of 120 rounds per minute, was developed in the early 1980s and remained current as of 2025.
+The Super Rapid or "Super Rapido" (SR) variant, with a higher rate of fire of 120 rounds per minute, was developed in the early 1980s and remains current as of 2025.
 The Super Rapid's higher rate of fire was achieved by designing a faster feed system.

+From June 2025, the Indian Navy started inducting the first Indian-made gun barrels for the gun type which will be utilised on all its current and future warships.
+The indigenous barrels have been developed over three years by a team of 12 engineers and are being produced at the Field Gun Factory, Kanpur.

 Strales System

 The Italian navy preferred the improved Super Rapido with Strales System and DART ammunition to the Fast Forty 40 mm CIWS in the anti-missile defense role as it is capable of countering several subsonic missiles up to 8,000 meters away.
 It is a medium caliber gun with relatively long range, and can also be used against surface targets.

+The advanced Strales system is also manufactured by BHEL in India and is employed with Nilgiri-class frigates.

 Sovraponte

-The 76/62 Sovraponte ("over deck") is a new compact lightweight mount for the 76/62 gun.
-The system is around 30–40% lighter than the standard Super Rapid and its installation requires no penetration of the deck below; the mount houses 76 ready-to-fire rounds and is available for sale both with or without the Strales system.
+The 76/62 Sovraponte ("over deck") is a new, compact, lightweight mount for the 76/62 gun.
+The system is approximately 30–40% lighter than the standard Super Rapid, and its installation requires no penetration of the deck below.
+The mount accommodates 76 ready-to-fire rounds and is available for sale both with and without the Strales system.
 The Sovraponte mount was installed for the first time on the Thaon di Revel-class patrol vessel of the Italian Navy, positioned above the roof of the helicopter hangar.